Commercial Building Types

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Existing-shell review and TI release planning tied to actual field conditions
+Existing-shell review and TI release planning tied to actual Georgetown field conditions — not the landlord's as-built drawings, which may not reflect the building as it stands

-Existing-shell review and TI release planning tied to actual field conditions.
+Existing-shell review and TI release planning tied to actual Georgetown field conditions — not the landlord's as-built drawings, which may not reflect the building as it stands.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Interior systems, framing, finishes, and specialty scopes coordinated in the same sequence
+Interior systems, framing, finishes, and specialty scopes coordinated in the same sequence, with MEP coordination specific to each Georgetown occupancy type

-Interior systems, framing, finishes, and specialty scopes coordinated in the same sequence.
+Interior systems, framing, finishes, and specialty scopes coordinated in the same sequence, with MEP coordination specific to each Georgetown occupancy type.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Landlord-work and tenant-work interface tracking that avoids surprise gaps.
+Landlord-work and tenant-work interface tracking that avoids surprise gaps — utility stub locations, finished ceiling heights, fire protection coverage, and electrical capacity all verified before TI scope is fixed.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Move-in and commissioning support for a cleaner occupancy handoff.
+Move-in and commissioning support for a cleaner Georgetown occupancy handoff — punch items tracked by area, final inspections scheduled with City of Georgetown Building Inspections, and utility activation coordinated with Georgetown Utilities and Oncor.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.